 7 Different Types of Blankets For Everyday Use

 Finding a blanket that works for you in most weather conditions while being comforting is a challenging task.
 With so many types of blankets available out there, you might get confused about which blanket to pick and which to ditch.
+Blanket sizes are not standardized like mattress sizes, and therefore purchasing one can be confusing.
 In this guide, we take you through the different types of blankets, their pros and cons, the different stuffing used, and how to pick one for yourself.

 Different Types of blankets